TrellixVulnTeam/HackGrader_6V9P/README.md

 ### Archive

-sample code for creating a .tar.gz archive with all the files in the current directory:
+##### Sample code for creating a .tar.gz archive with all the files in the current directory:

     def create_tar_gz_archive():
         test_files = os.listdir()